kappyio/zoomrando/README.md

 Random Zoom grid position based on participants, screens, rows, columns

 <p>There are probably a million better ways to do this, especially if you have an
-account with API access that would allow you to access the attendees programmatically.
+account with API access that would allow you to access the participants programmatically.
 But if you don't have programmatic access to a meeting, this is one way to pick a random participant using Zoom's "Gallery View", which presents you with a grid of participants Brady Bunch or Hollywood Squares